 Sid Sharkey

 Sidney Denis “S.D.”
 Sharkey was born in 1866 at Mudgee, New South Wales, the son of Denis and Sarah Sharkey.
-He later came to Lightning Ridge in the early years of the opal rush.
+He resided at Mungindi on the New South Wales/Queensland border prior.
+Sharkey came to Lightning Ridge in the early years of the opal rush.

-By 1906 Sharkey was established at Old Town, where he opened a combined shop, hairdressing salon, and billiard room.
-He advertised men’s mercery (textiles) and tobacco amusements.
+By late 1906 Sharkey was established at Old Town, where he opened a combined shop, hairdressing salon, and billiard room.
+He advertised men’s mercery (textiles), tobacco, and amusements.
 His shopfront was one of the first substantial galvanised iron buildings at Lightning Ridge.
-Meetings of the Progress Association (of which Sharkey was secretary from its foundation in 1907) were often held in his premises.
+Meetings of the Progress Association (of which Sharkey was secretary from its foundation in 1907) were often held at his premises.
+Sharkey was treasurer of the Lightning Ridge branch of the Labor League.

 Sharkey petitioned the Department of Public Works for a government tank and promoted the advancement of the town.
-In February 1909 he was present when Miss Rawson, daughter of the Governor of New South Wales, visited Lightning Ridge.
+In February 1909 he was present when Miss Rawson, daughter of Sir Harry Rawson, Governor of New South Wales, visited Lightning Ridge.
 On behalf of the miners, he presented her with a black opal, supplied by Ted Bishop.

 Early in 1909 Sharkey applied for a Western Lands lease in the New Town.
 Shortly afterward he sold his Old Town business to Harry Leonard.

-Sid Sharkey died in September 1909 at the Home of Peace Hospital, Marrickville, aged 43, and was buried at the Church of England Cemetery, Rookwood Necropolis.
-His obituary described him as “late Storekeeper of Lightning Ridge”.
+Sid Sharkey fell ill with stomach cancer in May of 1909, and died in September at the Home of Peace Hospital, Marrickville, aged 43.
+He was buried at the Church of England Cemetery, Rookwood Necropolis.